Hadokane/CI_PP2_HUG/README.md

 **The above goal has been met** as evidenced - with imagery provided - in the below "Manual & User Testing" section.

-The game features all of the above mentioned elements:
+The game features all of the above-mentioned elements:
 - Username input box.
 Capable of accepting any symbols or numbers.
 - Math answer input box.
 Displays the correct and incorrect answer responses as expected.
 - Interactable buttons for navigation of the H.U.G.
 HUB, submitting requested data and restarting the game.